FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 **Setup the game**

-- Put all rocks (> 50) in a bowl. (also called "central stash")
+- Put all stones (> 50) in a bowl. (also called "central stash")
 - Place the dice tray centrally.
 - Place the game counter (a D10) in the center and set it to 1.
 - Place the 🦄 (Einhorn) centrally e.g. next to the D10.
-- Each player receives 3 standard D6 (numbers 1-6) dice, a card with the roll-result overview and 6 rocks to start with.
+- Each player receives 3 standard D6 (numbers 1-6) dice, a card with the roll-result overview and 6 stones to start with.

 **Agree on the win condition**